Anifacted/lerna-update-wizard/README.md

 ### Add/Update multiple dependencies in one session

 You can **batch** updates for multiple dependencies into one session.
-Choose the `+ Add another` after you've specified the details for the first update task.
+Choose `+ Add another` after you've specified the details for the first update task.

 ![Add packages](/public/multiple-jobs.png?raw=true "Confirm installation")